nathan-renard/daily-budget/README.md

 ## Version

-**1.0.2**
+**1.0.3**
-- Updated usage: Now saves the previously added budget on the run, and asks you to update accordingly.
+- User is now allowed to update the budget, or not.
+Freedom.

 ## Features